skrub-data/skrub/doc/modules/datasets/fetching_datasets.rst

 If needed, it is possible to change this location by modifying the environment variable ``SKRUB_DATA_DIRECTORY`` to an **absolute directory path**.

+See :ref:`user_guide_configuration_parameters` for more info on the global skrub configuration.